yung-megafone/FulfillmentFlow/README.md

 - **Ticketing Automation**: Simplifies creating and managing tickets.
 - **Autocomplete for Common Issues**: Speeds up ticket input with intelligent suggestions.
 - **Clipboard Integration**: Quickly copy and paste ticket details.
+- **Toast Notifications**: Provides instant feedback when actions are performed.

 ## Prerequisites
 - These scripts are designed to run on Amazon systems and may not function elsewhere.